 “Put it into the hands of the people that need to consume it and then ask them,” she said.

-At first glance, some may think this is too anecdotal to be a truly effective strategy, but over the course of time, by collecting enough feedback, you can begin seeing patterns in responses that can help you get a clear picture of your content’s strengths and weaknesses.
-This is especially useful when you combine it with quantitative metrics, as well.
+At first glance, some may think this is too anecdotal to be a truly effective strategy, but over the course of time, by collecting enough feedback, you may see patterns in responses that can help you get a clear picture of your content’s strengths and weaknesses.
+This is especially useful when you combine it with quantitative metrics as well.

-Remember, it’s ok to be wrong (as long as you adapt)
+Remember, it’s okay to be wrong (as long as you adapt)

-But, figuring out what works and what doesn’t is a process and often requires making mistakes and learning from them.
+However, figuring out what works and what doesn’t is a process, and often requires making mistakes and learning from them.
 Rome wasn’t built in a day!